 Ratings are important considerations in establishing the competitive position of insurance companies.
 A.M.
 Best rates most of our domestic operating insurance subsidiaries.
 Moody's rates six of our domestic operating insurance subsidiaries and S&P rates seven of our domestic operating insurance subsidiaries.
 These ratings are subject to periodic review by A.M.
 Best, Moody's, and S&P, and we cannot assure that we will be able to retain them.
-Moody's currently has a negative outlook on two of our life and health insurance subsidiaries primarily citing the adverse revenue and earnings pressures of the Affordable Care Act on these subsidiaries.
+In July 2014, Moody's downgraded the financial strength ratings for Time Insurance Company and John Alden Life Insurance Company from Baa1 to Baa2 due to pressures on earnings and concerns about the impact of the Affordable Care Act.

 Rating agencies may change their methodology or requirements for determining ratings, or they may become more conservative in assigning ratings.
 Rating agencies or regulators could also increase capital requirements for the Company or its subsidiaries.
 Any reduction in our ratings could materially adversely affect the demand for our products from intermediaries and consumers and materially adversely affect our results.
 In addition, any reduction in our financial strength ratings could materially adversely affect our cost of borrowing.

-As of December 31, 2013, contracts representing approximately 20% of Assurant Solutions' and 27% of Assurant Specialty Property's net earned premiums and fee income contain provisions requiring the applicable subsidiaries to maintain minimum A.M.
+As of December 31, 2014, contracts representing approximately 28% of Assurant Solutions' and 25% of Assurant Specialty Property's net earned premiums and fee income contain provisions requiring the applicable subsidiaries to maintain minimum A.M.
 Best financial strength ratings ranging from "A" or better to "B" or better, depending on the contract.
 Our clients may terminate these contracts or fail to renew them if the subsidiaries' ratings fall below these minimums.

-Additionally, certain contracts in the DRMS business, representing approximately 5% of Assurant Employee Benefits' net earned premiums for the year ended December 31, 2013 contain provisions requiring the applicable subsidiaries to maintain minimum A.M.
+Additionally, certain contracts in the DRMS business, representing approximately 5% of Assurant Employee Benefits' net earned premiums for the year ended December 31, 2014 contain provisions requiring the applicable subsidiaries to maintain minimum A.M.
 Best financial strength ratings of "A-" or better.
 DRMS clients may terminate the agreements and, in some instances, recapture in-force business if the ratings of applicable subsidiaries fall below "A-".
-Similarly, distribution and service agreements representing approximately 19% of Assurant Health's earned premiums gross of rebates for the year ended December 31, 2013 contain provisions requiring the applicable subsidiaries to maintain minimum A.M.
+Similarly, distribution and service agreements representing approximately 19% of Assurant Health's earned premiums gross of rebates for the year ended December 31, 2014 contain provisions requiring the applicable subsidiaries to maintain minimum A.M.
 Best financial strength ratings of "A-" or better, for the distribution agreements, or "B+" or better, for the service agreement.
 If the ratings of applicable Assurant Health subsidiaries fall below these threshold ratings levels, distribution and service partners could terminate their agreements.
 Termination or failure to renew these agreements could materially and adversely affect our results of operations and financial condition.